 - 1098-T Access

-Additionally, BGSU users have the ability to "opt in" to using Two Step Authentication each time they log in to the portal.
+Additionally, BGSU users have the ability to "opt in" to using Two Factor Authentication each time they log in to the portal.
 Here are instructions for this:

 - Sign into MyBGSU with your BGSU username and password.

 - Scroll down on the left side menu to Account Admin.